purarue/piazza-scraper/README.md

 Modified to dump everything requested to JSON instead of a sqlite database

-Removed the updating mechanisms -- this is meant to be used once, after my class is over, to export everything from the account
+Removed the updating mechanisms -- this is meant to be used once, after my class is over, to export everything from the course

 # Installation